-Facing $42 million budget deficit, UW dental school interim dean resigns
+Facing $42M budget deficit, UW dental-school interim dean resigns

-James Johnson is stepping down immediately, just days after the dental school laid off 22 people to help alleviate its financial woes.
+James Johnson is stepping down immediately, shortly after the dental school laid off 22 people to help alleviate its financial woes.

-The interim dean of the University of Washington’s school of dentistry abruptly resigned Monday amid a multimillion budget deficit and criticism over the loss of specialty services after the school laid off nearly two dozen people earlier this month.
+The interim dean of the University of Washington’s school of dentistry abruptly resigned Monday amid a multimillion-dollar budget deficit and criticism over loss of specialty services after the school laid off nearly two dozen people earlier this month.

-James Johnson is stepping down immediately and will assume his former position as chair of the UW’s endodontics department, according a school spokesman.
+James Johnson is stepping down immediately and will assume his former position as chair of the UW’s endodontics department, according to a school spokesman.

 Johnson’s decision follows the resignation of Joel Berg, the school’s former dean, who stepped down from the post in October and whom some blame for the school’s $42 million financial hole.

-“I have taken this step because I feel that, given the circumstances, I have done as much as I possibly could to this point to help resolve our School’s ongoing financial challenges,” Johnson said in a letter to the dentistry school community.
+“I have taken this step because I feel that, given the circumstances, I have done as much as I possibly could to this point to help resolve our School’s ongoing financial challenges,” Johnson said in a letter to the dentistry-school community.

 Most Read Local Stories